AI-comp/CEDEC2014/README.md

 ## How to Play

+To test our contest platform, this platform has a sample game (rock-paper-scissors).

 1. Open the following URL
 http://www.ai-comp.net/CEDEC2014/GameEngine/
 1. Run ProxyServer if you want to use URL instead of Code